 “I think therapy assists with uncovering or improving strengths and resources that may have been forgotten due to overwhelming life circumstances.
 Whether you are an individual, child, couple, or family, I believe each person possesses strengths and resources to solve their problems and improve their quality of life.
 I provide a safe, supportive environment to explore barriers, trauma, and conflict, as well as to heal and identify resolutions.
 I look forward to assisting you on your journey towards wellness.”

-Steve Mininberg works as a contracted therapist with Two Rivers Counseling, LLC and is his own entity.
+Heather Rainey works as a contracted therapist with Two Rivers Counseling, LLC and is her own entity.